ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

             A Power Plant located at: [0.0, 0.0, 0.0] with 1 Target Area(s), 1 Light Source(s), and 1 Heliostat(s).
     The light source is a Sun()
     The first target area is a receiver.
-    The heliostat position is: tensor([0., 5., 0., 1.], device='cuda:0')
+    The first heliostat in the field is heliostat heliostat_1 Heliostat heliostat_1 is located at: [0.0, 5.0, 0.0, 1.0]
-    The heliostat is aiming at: tensor([  0., -50.,   0.,   1.], device='cuda:0')
+    Heliostat heliostat_1 is aiming at: [0.0, -50.0, 0.0, 1.0]

-Aligning a Heliostat
+Aligning Heliostats
 --------------------
-Before we can start raytracing, we need to align the heliostat.
-In the current scenario, our heliostat has been initialized pointing straight up at the sky.
+Before we can start raytracing, we need to align the heliostats.
+In the current scenario, our heliostats are initialized pointing straight up at the sky.
 Unfortunately, this orientation is not very useful for reflecting sunlight from the sun onto the receiver that is located in the south (see aim point above).

 Therefore, we make use of our knowledge regarding the:

-- Position of the heliostat,
+- Position of the heliostats,
-- Aim point, and
+- Aim points, and
 - Kinematic model,

-to align the heliostat in an optimal position for reflection.
-To perform this orientation, we need an *incident ray direction*, i.e., a direction vector pointing towards the sun with the origin at the heliostat.
-Given an *incident ray direction*, we can align the heliostat with the following code:
+to align the heliostats in an optimal position for reflection.
+To perform this orientation, we need an *incident ray direction*, i.e., a direction vector, originating in the sun position and pointing towards the heliostat field.
+Given an *incident ray direction*, we can align the heliostats with the following code:

 .. code-block::

-    # Align the heliostat.
+    # Align all heliostats
-    single_heliostat.set_aligned_surface_with_incident_ray_direction(
+    scenario.heliostat_field.align_surfaces_with_incident_ray_direction(
+        incident_ray_direction=incident_ray_direction_south,
-        incident_ray_direction=incident_ray_direction_south, device=device
+        device=device
     )

-We can compare the original surface and the aligned surface in the following plot:
+We can compare the original surface and the aligned surface of the first heliostat in the heliostat field in the following plot:

 .. figure:: ./images/tutorial_surface.png
    :width: 100 %
    :align: center

-Since both the target area (receiver) and the sun are directly to the south of the heliostat, this alignment is completely plausible.
+Since both the target area (receiver) and the sun are directly to the south of the heliostat field, this alignment is completely plausible.
 The heliostat is rotated 90 degrees along the east axis to reflect the sunlight back in the direction it is coming from.

 Raytracing
 ----------
-With the heliostat now aligned, it is time to perform some raytracing to generate flux density images.
+With the heliostats now aligned, it is time to perform some raytracing to generate flux density images.

 In this tutorial, we are considering *heliostat raytracing*.
 Heliostat raytracing (as it's name suggests) traces rays of sunlight from the heliostat.
 If we were to trace rays from the sun, then only a small portion would hit the heliostat and even a smaller portion of these rays would hit the receiver.
 Therefore, heliostat raytracing can be computationally efficient.
 Concretely, the heliostat raytracing involves three main steps:

-1. We calculate the preferred reflection direction.
-This preferred reflection direction models the direction of a ray coming directly from the sun to the heliostat, i.e., along the incident ray direction.
-Specifically, we reflect this ray at every point on the heliostat to generate multiple *ideal* reflections.
+1. We calculate the preferred reflection directions of all heliostats.
+This preferred reflection direction models the direction of a ray coming directly from the sun to the heliostats, i.e., along the incident ray direction.
+Specifically, we reflect this ray at every point on the heliostats to generate multiple *ideal* reflections.
 2. This single ray only models an *ideal* direction, but we need to account for all possible rays coming from the sun.
    Therefore, we use our model of the sun to create *distortions* which we then use to slightly alter the preferred reflection directions multiple times, thus generating many realistically reflected rays.
-3. We trace these rays onto the heliostat by performing a *line-plane intersection* and determining the resulting flux density image on the receiver.
+3. We trace these rays onto the target area by performing a *line-plane intersection* and determining the resulting flux density image on the receiver.

 Luckily, ``ARTIST`` automatically performs all of these steps within the ``HeliostatRayTracer`` class!
 Therefore, raytracing with ``ARTIST`` involves two simple lines of code.
 First, we define the ``HeliostatRayTracer``.
 A ``HeliostatRayTracer`` only requires a ``Scenario`` object as an argument, but in this tutorial we additionally define the ``batch_size``.
-The ``batch_size`` defines the number of rays that are traced at once:
+The ``batch_size`` defines the number of heliostats that are traced at once:

 .. code-block::

-    # Define the raytracer.
+    # Create raytracer
-    raytracer = HeliostatRayTracer(scenario=example_scenario, batch_size=100)
+    raytracer = HeliostatRayTracer(
+        scenario=scenario, batch_size=1
+    )

-Internally, a ``HeliostatRayTracer`` uses a ``torch.Dataset`` to generate rays and the distortion of the preferred reflection direction, line plane intersection, and calculation of the resulting flux density image can be performed in parallel if desired.
-However, for this tutorial we will stick to a simple sequential process.
+Internally, a ``HeliostatRayTracer`` uses a ``torch.Dataset`` to generate rays and the distortion of the preferred reflection directions, line plane intersections, and calculation of the resulting flux density images.
+This process runs parallel for all heliostats in the scenario.
+It is further possible to use a data-parallel setup for the ``HeliostatRayTracer`` to split the computation along multiple devices.
+See the tutorial on :ref:`distributed raytracing. <tutorial_distributed_raytracing>

-With everything now set up, we can generate a flux density image by calling the ``trace_rays()`` function with the desired incident ray direction and finally normalizing the resulting image.
+With everything now set up, we can generate a flux density image by calling the ``trace_rays()`` function with the desired incident ray direction and a target area (for this tutorial we use the receiver).

 .. code-block::

     # Perform heliostat-based raytracing.
     image_south = raytracer.trace_rays(
+        incident_ray_direction=incident_ray_direction_south,
+        target_area=scenario.get_target_area("receiver"),
-        incident_ray_direction=incident_ray_direction_south, device=device
+        device=device
     )
-    image_south = raytracer.normalize_bitmap(image_south)

 If we plot the output, we get the following flux density image!